 The B lymphocyte (B cell) is one of the most important cells of the body.
-They form a part of the adaptive immune response by producing antibodies and presenting antigens to T cells.
-Once activated they will either mature into plasma cells or memory B cells.
+They form part of the adaptive immune response by producing antibodies and presenting antigens to T cells.
+Once activated, they can mature into plasma cells or memory B cells.

 B Cell Development

 B and T lymphocytes arise from common lymphoid progenitor cells within the bone marrow.
 The progenitor cells that are committed to the B cell lineage are selected at random.
 T cell progenitors migrate to the thymus for maturation whereas B cell progenitors remain in the bone marrow.

 Two selection processes happen during B cell development.
 Positive selection ensures that only B cells with functional receptors are allowed to develop further.
 This occurs when the B cell receptor successfully binds its ligand, which induces survival signals.
 Negative selection happens when B cells respond to self -antigens in the bone marrow and, as a result, undergo receptor editing, anergy or apoptosis.
 This promotes central tolerance and minimises the risk of autoimmune reactions when the B cells eventually mature and move to the peripheral circulation.

 Once differentiated in the bone marrow, B cells migrate to lymphoid follicles in the spleen.
 They also migrate to areas where lymphoid activation and defence is likely to be triggered such as in the mucosal linings.
 This includes the Peyer’s patches of the colon, which are a type of mucosa-associated lymphoid tissue (MALT).
 Other ‘MALTs’ also exist and are named according to their location or organisation e.g. Bronchial (BALT), Nasal (NALT), Organised-mucosa (O-MALT).